matthiasdiener/selective-page-migration-ccnuma/src/SelectivePageMigration/README.txt

 -- Prerequisites --
+1) Use an RTTI-enabled build of LLVM (build with REQUIRES_RTTI=1).
-1) Download and install the latest version of SymPy from git://github.com/sympy/sympy.git (requires Python 2.7).
+2) Download and install the latest version of SymPy from git://github.com/sympy/sympy.git (requires Python 2.7).
    Add the lib.*/ directory from the SymPy build to your PYTHONPATH.
-2) Download and install GiNaC 1.6.2 from ftp://ftpthep.physik.uni-mainz.de/pub/GiNaC/ginac-1.6.2.tar.bz2 and apply the patch ginac.diff from the SPM repository.
+3) Download and install GiNaC 1.6.2 from ftp://ftpthep.physik.uni-mainz.de/pub/GiNaC/ginac-1.6.2.tar.bz2 and apply the patch ginac.diff from the SPM repository.
 Add GiNaC's <build>/lib/ directory to your LD_LIBRARY_PATH.
-3) Download and install hwloc from http://www.open-mpi.org/software/hwloc/v1.8/downloads/hwloc-1.8.1.tar.gz.
+4) Download and install hwloc from http://www.open-mpi.org/software/hwloc/v1.8/downloads/hwloc-1.8.1.tar.gz.
    Add hwloc's <build>/lib/ directory to your LD_LIBRARY_PATH.